Leaf: Basic leaf types

-Dicot leaves have blades with pinnate vegetation (where major veins diverge from one large mid-vein and have smaller connecting networks between them).
+Dicot leaves have blades with pinnate venation (where major veins diverge from one large mid-vein and have smaller connecting networks between them).
 Less commonly, dicot leaf blades may have palmate venation (several large veins diverging from petiole to leaf edges).
 Finally, some exhibit parallel venation.

-Monocot leaves in temperate climates usually have narrow blades, and usually parallel venation converging at leaf tips or edges.
+Monocot leaves in temperate climates usually have narrow blades and usually parallel venation converging at leaf tips or edges.
 Some also have pinnate venation.

 Arrangement on the stem

 The arrangement of leaves on the stem is known as phyllotaxis.
 A large variety of phyllotactic patterns occur in nature: